 Scott also worked as a Graduate Assistant at Florida A & M University, where he assisted the Rattlers to the 2004 Mid-Eastern Athletic Conference title and NCAA tournament win over Lehigh in the play-in game before falling to top-ranked Kentucky in the first round.

 A native of Fitzgerald, GA, Scott was also a member of the men’s basketball program at Florida A&M University for four seasons (1997-2001), where he was named to the First-Team Mid-Eastern Athletic All-Conference team in 1999 as a sophomore and led the Rattlers to the MEAC Tournament Championship and the school’s first-ever NCAA Tournament berth.
+Scott also was a member of the baseball program at Florida A&M as well (2000-2002), where he was also named to the MEAC All-Tournament Team in 2002.

 |Position:||Associate Head Coach|